shirleyx2000/shirmeepandtunah/README.md

 ### Logistics

 + This is a group assignment and you will be assigned to groups.
-+ This is a 2-week machine problem, and will be due Oct/26.
++ This is a 2-week machine problem, and will be due **Oct/26 6pm**.
-+ The weight for this machine problem is 7%.
++ The weight for this machine problem is 7% of your raw score in the course.

 ### Background